GageMagras/ECE230-Week-5-Group-3/README.md

 ## Lab Questions

 We learned that we can connect two different circuits from two different files in the top file for our project.
-We also learned there are multiple ways to connect inputs to outputs within the top file such as simply setting an input as an led.
+We learned there are multiple ways to connect inputs to outputs within the top file such as simply setting an input as an led.
 This works because the led gives either a 1 or 0, on or off.
 We also learned that the constraints file is what allows us to activate the various switches, leds, buttons etc on the board.

 ### 1 - Explain the role of the Top Level file.